-Should Council then resolve to progress the Planning Proposal, the general steps would be as follows:
+Should Council resolve to progress the Planning Proposal, the general steps would be as follows:

-The planning proposal is submitted to the NSW Department of Planning and Environment (DPE) for a Gateway Determination.
-This step will determine whether the proposal can proceed and outlines the community consultation required.

-Undertake public exhibition and consultation with relevant State agencies.

-- The outcomes of community consultation are reported back to Council.
-The Council is asked whether it wishes to adopt the planning proposal and proceed to plan-making. - If adopted, Council staff liaises with the DPE to amend the BLEP. - The properties are group listed in Schedule 5 of the BLEP.
+- The Planning Proposal is submitted to the NSW Department of Planning and Environment (DPE) for a Gateway Determination.
+This step will determine whether the proposal can proceed and outlines the community consultation required. - Undertake public exhibition and consultation with relevant State agencies. - The outcomes of community consultation are reported back to Council.
+The Council is asked whether it wishes to adopt the Planning Proposal and proceed to plan-making. - If adopted, Council staff liaises with the DPE to amend the BLEP. - The properties are listed as a group item in Schedule 5 of the BLEP.

-It is anticipated that the process would take 7 months to complete all steps as outlined above.
-However, the properties are afforded greater heritage protection (i.e. deemed a "draft heritage item") as soon as the planning proposal is placed on public exhibition and a notation will be placed on Council's Planning Certificates to ensure that the information is available to current and future property owners.
+It is anticipated that the process would take 8 months to complete all steps as outlined above.
+However, the properties are afforded greater heritage protection (i.e. deemed a "draft heritage item") as soon as the Planning Proposal is placed on public exhibition and a notation will be placed on Council's Planning Certificates to ensure that the information is available to current and future property owners.